stanley-gu/standardsCh/chapter.md

 # Recommended Resources

-Four web sources which are of interest to readers of this chapter include:
+Three main web sources which are of interest to readers of this chapter include:

 <http://www.cellml.org> :
 :	This is the main CellML site.
 It has a very rich set